joseandreuu/aether-morphology-paper-public/README.md

 ⸻
 ## Intellectual property notice

-This repository does not expose:
-	•	The latent operator
-	•	Model weights
-	•	Trainable representations
+The core method described in the associated manuscript is protected by a filed patent application:

+Spanish Patent Application No. P202630043 (filed 2026).

+This repository is intentionally limited to figure-level reproducibility and post-hoc numerical artifacts in order to support scientific validation and peer review, while preventing disclosure of proprietary implementations covered by the above patent application.

-	•	Any component enabling reconstruction of the core method
+No model weights, trainable representations, or implementation details enabling reconstruction of the protected method are included.

-All shared numerical artifacts are post-hoc, non-invertible, and publication-safe.
+All shared artifacts are non-invertible and publication-safe.
-All figures are generated from a frozen snapshot of latent operator outputs (January 2026).

 ## Licensing